Members (2018 - 2022)

 - Exercise other specific responsibilities set forth by relevant statutes and City Council.

 - Consider and approve all operating and capital budget adjustments pertaining to items within the Commission’s mandate and within the overall Council-approved transit budget.

-- Pursue the following objectives in order to provide the best possible public transportation service for all transit users:
+- Pursue the following objectives in order to provide the best possible public transportation service for all transit customers:

-- Attract an increasing number of customers to transit;
+- Attract an increasing number of customers to transit customers;

 - Determine and meet the transit needs of residents and visitors;

 - Provide excellent customer service and foster a reputation of safety and reliability;

 - Provide a transit service that is accessible and affordable;

 - Ensure that safety standards are managed in accordance with recognized public transportation standards;

 - Strive to develop and maintain a system that is adaptable to emerging changes in technology; and,